B&B Accommodation

 THE SCHOOLHOUSE

-Former school renovated to provide good value for money accommodation available on a nightly basis at room-only rates.
-Just 400 metres from Eilean Donan Castle.
+Renovated schoolhouse just 400 metres from Eilean Donan Castle.
 2 minutes walk from local shop, hotel/restaurant, bar.
 Relaxed and peaceful setting overlooking Loch Duich.
 Great base for exploring Skye and the West Highlands.
-4 bedrooms (2 double, 1 twin, 1 family).
+Only 8 miles from the Skye Bridge at Kyle of Lochalsh.
+4 bedrooms (3 double & 1 twin).

 |